CarlosAvila099/War_Simulator/README.md

 * numpy
 * matplotlib

+if any library causes an error, run the command _pip install_.

 ## Usage
 To run the simulator you only need to download all the files and run **war_simulation.py**, to save the information in a JSON file, close the window contianing the visualization.